Gateway Television

-Gateway Television (GTV) is a Pan-African, American-owned subscription TV network based in London.
+Gateway Television (GTV) is a Pan-African, American-owned subscription TV network based in London, owned by Gateway Communications.
 The British-based company Gateway Television is owned by the American company, The Blackstone Group.

 GTV held the rights to 80% of league matches for the Premier League.

-They also held the rights for the CECAFA Cup.
+They also held the rights for the CECAFA Cup in 2007, in an agreement that was scheduled to last for four years.

-In January 2009, GTV announced it had gone into liquidation blaming the current financial and global crisis.